tucats/ego/docs/LANGUAGE.md

-Instead of having the `if` statement advance to the next statement if the condition is not true, a second _basic block_ can be defined that has the statements to execute if teh condition is false.
+Instead of having the `if` statement advance to the next statement if the condition is not true, a second _basic block_ can be defined that has the statements to execute if the condition is false.
 That is, the result of the expression will result in one or the other of two basic blocks being executed.